-Kichijoji 吉祥寺: frequently named of of the best places to live in the Tokyo area, it is west of central Tokyo but just 20-minutes to Shinjuku Station via the Chūō Line.
+Kichijoji 吉祥寺: frequently named of of the best places to live in the Tokyo area by polls of Tokyo-area residents, it is west of central Tokyo but just 20-minutes to Shinjuku Station via the Chūō Line.

 Kinshicho 錦糸町: a fairly large station and indicative of how large Tokyo is and how important train stations are in determining where shopping and dining are located.
 Here: Tokyo Sky Tree at dusk:

 Koenji: Funky shopping street.
 I bought a pair of used Levi jeans for 700 yen ($7 dollars).

 Kitasenju 北千住: recently I keep hearing this referred to as an ‘underrated’ and/or up-and-coming neighborhood.
 (See photo) Here, a skate park:

 Koto-ku 江東区: Land of canals and the small but interesting museums “Center of the Tokyo Raid and War Damages” and “Nakagawa Funabansho Barge Museum”